divyadav0404/crackTHESQL/README.md

 # 🧠 crackTHESQL

 Curated **SQL interview questions and solutions** for quick revision and practice.
-This repo covers all important query patterns asked in tech interviews.
+This repo covers all important query patterns asked in techical interviews.

 ---